Get

 • Hip dysplasia – Hip dysplasia is a condition in which dogs’ bones and cartilage begin to wear down due to loose joints.
 Arthritis often develops, and dogs frequently have trouble getting around.
 There appears to be a genetic factor involved, and large-breed dogs are more inclined to develop the problem than smaller ones.
 There are various treatment options, including surgery, medication, and physical therapy.

 • Bloat – Bloat is a condition where a dog’s stomach becomes stretched by food or gas, and the blood flow is cut off.
 Tissue death can occur, and the condition can even cause dogs to have trouble breathing.
-When dogs are severely bloated, their stomachs can twist, resulting in gastric dilatation and volvulus (GDV), which is an emergency (and quite painful for dogs.)
+When they are severely bloated, their stomachs can twist, resulting in gastric dilatation and volvulus (GDV), which is an emergency (and quite painful for dogs.)
 Eating large amounts of food quickly and exercising too soon after eating can increase an Ovcharka’s risk of developing the condition.

 • Dilated Cardiomyopathy (DCM) – Dogs with DCM have enlarged hearts that don’t pump blood efficiently.
 The condition usually takes time to develop, and there aren’t many signs until the condition has progressed.
 There’s no cure for DCM, and the treatment is aimed at management.
 Medication is recommended, along with dietary changes, to keep the condition under control.